don-v/JSBooks/EloquentJS_3rdEd/P1_Language/06_Objects/notes/06_Objects.md

 ## ENCAPSULATION

-The core idea in OOP is to diviDe programs into smaller pieces and make each piece responsible for managing its own state.
+The core idea in OOP is to divide programs into smaller pieces and make each piece responsible for managing its own state.

 This way, some knowledge about the way a piece of the program works can be